Capstone-Projects-2022-Spring/project-pill-io/README.md

       - Click on "Medform" on the navbar up top
       - Scroll down and click on the "+" button at the bottom of the form to add another form
       - Fill out the required information for each medication form (two medications/two forms)
-      - For this release, each medication name and class must be unique and must not be already         existing duplicates.
+      - For this release, each medication name and class must be unique and must not be already existing duplicates
       - Furthermore, the dosage field must be filled out in the format of "XXmg", instead of "XX" or "XX mg", where XX is the number of milligrams of the medication.
-      - Once you're done filling out the form, click submit at the bottom of the form.
+      - Once you're done filling out the form, click submit at the bottom of the form

+    Expected Results:
+      - Upon successfully submitting, the page will refresh and the form will clear, marking that your medication has been successfully submitted

 Test 7:
 (Viewing one's Medication list):